PEtab-dev/PEtab/doc/documentation_data_format.rst

    "``&&``, ``||``", "7", "logical and, logical or", "left-to-right", "bool, bool", "bool" "``,``", "8", "comma  as function argument separator", "left-to-right", "any", ""

-Note that operator precedence might not be as expected from other programming languages.
+Note that operator precedence might be unexpected, compared to other programming languages.
 Use parentheses to enforce the desired order of operations.

 Literals